HomeDing/homeding.github.io/elements/and.md

+---
-# Logical AND Element
+title: The Logical AND Element

-::: excerpt and
+id: and
+tags: ["Element"]
+description: Calculate when all input values are true
+excerpt: >
   The AND Element combines multiple logic input values to a single output value.
+  The output value will be true only when all input values are true.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 Actions can be send to this element using the properties value[n].